igmk/w-radar/README.md

 ### iv) Additional variables added into "data" and missing values set to NaN.

 Function setting_data.m.
-If you want to add any variables into "data", do it here.
+If you want to add any variables into "data", initialize them here.
+Note, that variables only needed for output files should be given in outputmeta_<outputtype\>.m -file (see Sect.
+3.2.iii)

 ### v) Radar specific settings to be applied before dealiasing.